 0.1 ohms = 42.0 amp draw

 0.0 ohms = dead short = battery goes into thermal runaway

 Bottom line: never exceed the battery's CDR.
-To do so is abusing the battery.
+To do so is abusing the battery and dangerous.

 Using an Ohm's Law Calculator